 As a business development company, we generally invest in illiquid loans and securities including debt and equity securities of middle-market companies.
-Under procedures established by our board of directors, we value investments for which market quotations are readily available at such market quotations.
+Under procedures established by our Board, we value investments for which market quotations are readily available at such market quotations.
 We obtain these market values from an independent pricing service or at the mean between the bid and ask prices obtained from at least two brokers or dealers (if available, otherwise by a principal market maker or a primary market dealer).
-Debt and equity securities that are not publicly traded or whose market prices are not readily available are valued at fair value as determined in good faith by our board of directors.
+Debt and equity securities that are not publicly traded or whose market prices are not readily available are valued at fair value as determined in good faith by our Board.
 Such determination of fair values may involve subjective judgments and estimates, although we engage independent valuation providers to review the valuation of each portfolio investment that does not have a readily available market quotation at least once each quarter.
 Investments purchased within 90 days of maturity are valued at cost plus accreted discount, or minus amortized premium, which approximates value.
-With respect to unquoted securities, our board of directors, together with our independent valuation advisors, values each investment considering, among other measures, discounted cash flow models, comparisons of financial ratios of peer companies that are public and other factors.
+With respect to unquoted securities, our Board, together with our independent valuation advisors, values each investment considering, among other measures, discounted cash flow models, comparisons of financial ratios of peer companies that are public and other factors.

-When an external event such as a purchase transaction, public offering or subsequent equity sale occurs, our board of directors uses the pricing indicated by the external event to corroborate and/or assist us in our valuation.
-Because there is not a readily available market for substantially all of the investments in our portfolio, we value most of our portfolio investments at fair value as determined in good faith by our board of directors using a documented valuation policy and a consistently applied valuation process.
+When an external event such as a purchase transaction, public offering or subsequent equity sale occurs, our Board uses the pricing indicated by the external event to corroborate and/or assist us in our valuation.
+Because there is not a readily available market for substantially all of the investments in our portfolio, we value most of our portfolio investments at fair value as determined in good faith by our Board using a documented valuation policy and a consistently applied valuation process.
 Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the fair value of our investments may differ significantly from the values that would have been used had a readily available market value existed for such investments, and the differences could be material.

-With respect to investments for which market quotations are not readily available, our board of directors undertakes a multi-step valuation process each quarter, as described below:
+With respect to investments for which market quotations are not readily available, our Board undertakes a multi-step valuation process each quarter, as described below:

-- Our quarterly valuation process begins with each portfolio company or investment being initially valued by the investment professionals of Stellus Capital Management responsible for the portfolio investment; - Preliminary valuation conclusions are then documented and discussed with our senior management and Stellus Capital Management; - The audit committee of our board of directors then reviews these preliminary valuations; - · At least once each quarter, the valuation for each portfolio investment is reviewed by an independent valuation firm; and - The board of directors then discusses valuations and determines the fair value of each investment in our portfolio in good faith, based on the input of Stellus Capital Management, the independent valuation firm and the audit committee.
+- Our quarterly valuation process begins with each portfolio company or investment being initially valued by the investment professionals of Stellus Capital Management responsible for the portfolio investment; - Preliminary valuation conclusions are then documented and discussed with our senior investment professionals and Stellus Capital Management; - At least twice annually, the valuation for each portfolio investment is reviewed by an independent valuation firm; - The audit committee of our Board then reviews these preliminary valuations and makes a recommendation to our Board; and - The Board then discusses valuations and determines the fair value of each investment in our portfolio in good faith, based on the input of Stellus Capital Management, the independent valuation firm and the audit committee.